i05nagai/memorandum/language/english_speaking.md

     * They wre reminiscing about old times
     * I used to spend hours listening to my grandfather reminisce
     * We got reminiscing.
 We talked through most of the night and we realized that the reason that we're so angury with each other is because there's still feelings there.
+* bear
-* bear something in mind
+    * bear/keep something in mind
         * Bear in mind that this is the first time he's done this
+        * to remember and take into account
+    * animal
+        * a black/grizzly/polar bear
+    * carry
+    * support
+        * to hold or support something
+    * accept
+        * to accept, tolerate, or endure something, esp. something unpleasant
+        * the strain must have been enormous but she bore it well
+        * he couldn't bear to see the dog in pain
+        * not bear thinking about
+            * to be too unpleasant or frightening to think about
+            * what if she'd been driving faster? it doesn't bear thinking about it
+    * have
+        * to have or continue to have something
+    * produce
+    * travel
 * something is on the tip of your tongue
     * His name is on the tip of my tongue.
 I'll think of it in a minute
 * remind